EteimZ/Hermes_Engram_Plugin/README.md

 ## How It Works

-Once configured, Hermes will automatically commit conversation data to Engram after each interaction.
-This allows your agent to build persistent memory over time and retrieve relevant context across conversations.
+Once configured, Hermes will automatically commit conversation data to Engram after each session.